Subscribe to get access

 White spruce, Jack pine, White cedar, Norway spruce, and Poplar were all planted—an impressive total of 5,500 trees in all.
 This mix of species will serve several purposes on Trent’s land; from creating a windbreak around the perimeter of the property, providing privacy and creating habitat for wildlife.

-Planting trees through the 50 Million Tree Program will help to sequester carbon, enhance and diversify Ontario’s landscape, increase the capacity to withstand climate change, and contribute to wildlife habitat.
+Planting trees all through the 50 Million Tree Program.
+For it will also help to sequester carbon.
+Furthermore enhance and diversify Ontario’s landscape, increase the capacity to withstand climate change, and contribute to wildlife habitat.
 For more information on the 50 Million Tree Program, contact Forests Ontario at 416-646-1193, or visit www.forestsontario.ca/50MTP.

 Forests Ontario administers the government of Ontario’s 50 Million Tree Program, part of the United Nations Billion Tree Campaign.
 The United Nations’ goal is to plant one billion trees worldwide each year.
 Ontario is committed to planting 50 million trees by 2025.